suresh0807/M_POSCAR/README.md

 # M_POSCAR
 Set of scripts to reorder a POSCAR file and combine two POSCAR files for VASP

 rePOS.sh: Reposition the element order in POSCAR file.
+Needs runner2poscar.bash and poscar2runner.sh in your path.

 Usage e.g.: ./rePOS.sh 3 W O H